anishdulal/clustering/README.md

 deviation in the sum of square distance.
 This method is known as the elbow method.
 The sum of square error goes on decreasing as the number of clusters increases, but we choose that k that gives maximum deviation.
-With this method, in this plot, we can’t be sure about the value of k so, we try another approach.
+With this method, in this plot, we can’t be sure about the value of k so, we try another approach.</p>

 2. Silhouette score
-The Silhouette Coefficient is calculated using the mean intra-cluster distance and the mean nearest-cluster distance for each sample.
+<p>The Silhouette Coefficient is calculated using the mean intra-cluster distance and the
+mean nearest-cluster distance for each sample.
 The best value is 1 and the worst valueis -1.
 Values near 0 indicate overlapping clusters.
 Negative values generally indicate that a sample has been assigned to the wrong cluster, as a different cluster is more similar.